-As of October 1st, 2019, the Electronic Travel Authorization for New Zealand is obligatory for visa-exempt visitors, including Swiss citizens.
-All eligible travellers are required to obtain the New Zealand eTA before travelling to the country.
+As of October 1st, 2019, the Electronic Travel Authorisation for New Zealand is obligatory for visa-exempt visitors, including Swiss citizens.
+All eligible travellers are required to obtain the New Zealand eTA Visa Waiver before visiting the country.

-The NZ eTA from Switzerland will reinforce national and cross-border security by allowing New Zealand authorities to pre-screen visitors to the country, as well as accelerate border control procedures.
+The NZeTA from Switzerland reinforces national and cross-border security by allowing New Zealand authorities to pre-screen visitors to the country, as well as accelerate border control procedures.

 Together with the eTA, New Zealand also introduced the International Visitor Conservation and Tourism Levy (IVL) as a small payment that will help in protecting the natural environment as well as contribute to New Zealand’s infrastructure.

-Do Swiss Citizens Need a Visa for New Zealand?
+Do Swiss citizens need a Visa Waiver for New Zealand?

-Once obtained, the eTA allows multiple entries for a maximum stay of 90 consecutive days each time throughout its 2-year validity.
-Applicants are only required to pay the IVL once during the eTA’s validity
+The eTA for New Zealand allows multiple entries for a maximum stay of 90 consecutive days each throughout its 2-year validity.
+Applicants are only required to pay the IVL once during this period.

 Applying for the New Zealand eTA for citizens of Switzerland is fast and simple.
-The eTA NZ application form takes roughly 10 minutes to complete with basic personal and passport information, and travel plans.
-Once approved, the NZ eTA for Swiss citizens is electronically linked to the passport, by passing the need for passport stamps at airport border control.
+The NZeTA Visa Waiver application form takes roughly 10 minutes to complete with basic personal and passport information, and travel plans.
+Once approved, the NZeTA for Swiss citizens is electronically linked to the passport used on the application, eliminating the need for passport stamps at airport border control.

-eTA New Zealand Document Requirements for Citizens of Switzerland
+eTA New Zealand document requirements for nationals of Switzerland

-To successfully apply for the New Zealand eTA, citizens of Switzerland are required to meet the following eTA NZ requirements for documents:
+To successfully apply for the New Zealand eTA, citizens of Switzerland are required to meet the following eTA NZ requirements and submit these documents:

 - Passport with at least 3 months of remaining validity after the date of intended exit from New Zealand

-- A filled-out eTA NZ for Switzerland online application form
+- A filled-out eTA New Zealand for Switzerland online application form

 - A valid credit or debit card to pay the eTA and IVL fees

-Applicants are also required to provide a current email address at which to receive the approved eTA visa waiver.
+Applicants are also asked to provide a current email address at which to receive the approved eTA visa waiver.

-Starting October 1st, 2019, Swiss citizens transiting through New Zealand are also required to obtain a New Zealand eTA from Switzerland for before departure.
+Swiss citizens transiting through New Zealand are also required to obtain a New Zealand eTA from Switzerland for before departure.
 Those Swiss passports holders in transit do not have to pay the IVL fee.

 Applicants planning to travel together with other family members, including minors, must apply individually for each New Zealand eTA.
-To apply on behalf of family members, applicants must specify that they are doing so on the form as well as disclose their relationship with the applicant.
-Parents or legal guardians applying on behalf of minors are required to provide official documents proving their status towards the minor.
+To apply on behalf of family members, petitioners must make sure to use their relative’s personal information as well as their passport details when filling out the NZeTA application form.

 New Zealand eTA Application for Swiss Citizens